-We use here the example of C, but this is valid to any note, since that you start and finish with the same note.
-If we start with D, we will close one octave when we reached D again.
+We use the example of C here, but this is valid for any note, as long as it starts and ends on the same note.
+If we started from D, we would close an octave when we reached D again.
 The same logic can be applied to an octave below, where the sound gets lower.

 Go to: Module 3